 Grants will not be made for capital improvements, such as space renovations, or for purchasing computers.
 Some funds may be used for program supplies, including educational software, art materials, and the like.

-Also, because the Foundation operates a large college scholarship program (see the Robert T. Kenney Scholarship Program) it does not provide funding for scholarship programs operated by schools or other nonprofit organizations.
+The Foundation operates a large college scholarship program (see Scholarships) and and it does not provide funding for scholarship programs operated by schools or other nonprofit organizations.